Skip to Main Content

-Yunsun Nam is an Associate Professor in the Department of Biochemistry and the Department of Biophysics.
-She is also a member of the Harold C. Simmons Comprehensive Cancer Center.
+Yunsun Nam, Ph.D., is a Professor in the Departments of Biochemistry and Biophysics and holds the Doris and Bryan Wildenthal Distinguished Chair in Medical Science at the University of Texas Southwestern Medical Center.
+She is also a Southwestern Medical Foundation Scholar in Biomedical Research and a member of the Harold C. Simmons Comprehensive Cancer Center.

 Undergraduate